sauvc/rulebook/rulebook.md

 ## Structure of the Team

 A team may consist of up to **11 participants** including **faculty supervisors**.
-At least half of the participants must be non-professionals (students, hobbyists, hackerspace members, etc) at the time of registration.
+At least half of the participants must be full-time students at the time of registration.

 ![arena](img/team.jpg)
 <p class="image-caption">One of the teams with faculty co-supervisors from the 2017 Competition.</p>